 The Employee Satisfaction Survey

-The survey explored 35 aspects of employee job satisfaction, divided into four topic areas—career development, relationship with management, compensation, and benefits, and work environment.
+The survey explored 44 aspects of employee job satisfaction, divided into four topic areas—career development, relationships with management, compensation and benefits, work environment, engagement opinions, engagement behaviors, and conditions for engagement..
 Added in 2011, the survey also explored employee engagement.

 Satisfaction Survey Results

 According to this study,

 - 89 percent of U.S. employees report that they are overall satisfied with their current job.
 This is the highest level of satisfaction reported in the past 11 years.

 - The U.S. has a problem with employee engagement.
 U.S. employees reported that they were moderately engaged averaging 3.9 on a 5 point scale where 5 is highly engaged and 1 is unengaged.

 In addition, findings by the Gallup organization about disengaged employees were highlighted in the Wall Street Journal.
 Gallup found 19 percent of 1,000 people who were interviewed felt "actively disengaged at work".

 These workers complain that they don't have the tools they need to do their jobs.
 They don't know what is expected of them.
 Their bosses don't listen to them.

 Top Contributors to Employee Job Satisfaction